darinz/DL/04_Training_Techniques/03_initialization_strategies.md

 demonstrate_progressive_unfreezing()
 ```

+> **Code Walkthrough:**
+> - The trainer class allows gradual unfreezing of layers for fine-tuning.
+> - This can help prevent catastrophic forgetting and improve transfer learning performance.

 ## Advanced Initialization Techniques

 ### LSUV (Layer-Sequential Unit-Variance) Initialization

 LSUV initialization iteratively adjusts each layer so that its output variance is close to 1, layer by layer.
 This helps stabilize very deep networks.

-> **Key Insight:**
->
+> **Explanation:**
 > LSUV is like "tuning" each layer so that the signal doesn't get too big or too small as it passes through the network.
+This is especially useful for very deep architectures.

 ### Kaiming Initialization Variants

 Kaiming initialization (also called "He" initialization) has several variants, including different modes (fan_in, fan_out) and support for different nonlinearities (ReLU, Leaky ReLU, etc.).

 > **Did you know?**
->
 > PyTorch's `kaiming_normal_` and `kaiming_uniform_` functions let you specify the nonlinearity and mode for maximum flexibility.

 ## Practical Guidelines